Kevinpgalligan/KevingalWebsite/pages/blog/interval-length.md

 This is the reason why programming interfaces use half-open bounds for ranges.
 In Python, for example, you say `mylist[L:L+N]` to copy the list items with indexes in the interval `[L, L+N)`.
 That's (L+N)-L=N elements.
 Much neater than having rogue +1s and -1s floating around the place.

 That's it.
 I was going to make this into a whole big thing, but it's really that simple.
 I used to come up with small example cases and finger-count in order to figure out interval length.
-This way is less stressful on the ol' brain.
+This way is easier.

 <!-- Fuck Shane! -->